Skip to Content

 id,eventTimestamp,message,tags abc123,"10/19/2025, 6:00:00 PM","Error occurred","{""service"":[""web-api""]}" def456,"10/19/2025, 6:01:00 PM","Request completed","{""service"":[""web-api""]}"

-Useful for data analysis, spreadsheets, and data pipelines.
-Handles complex JSON data by properly escaping nested objects and arrays.
+The CSV format is useful for data analysis tasks, importing events into spreadsheets, and data pipelines.
+Complex JSON data is transformed by properly escaping nested objects and arrays.

 Compact format